amerdidit/imperative-programming/style.md

 * group together decleration and definition blocks.
 * statementgroups of more than 10 lines should get broken up into seperate groups.
+* function declerations are seperated by an empty line.

 ### Comments